PhD Handbook

 Curriculum Design

-The curriculum is designed to provide standard core content for all students and also to give flexibility for students to develop particular expertise in chosen areas of inquiry and research methods.
-Required social work PhD courses provide a common base of knowledge and skills.
-The electives, the integrative paper, the oral comprehensive exam, and the dissertation allow greater focus and specialization.
-The cumulative effect of coursework and the integrative paper should be to create a clear area of specialization or emphasis.
-The dissertation involves detailed scholarly investigation within this specialization.
-Students are not required to pursue the same or a similar topic and methodology developed in the integrative paper for their dissertation topic.
+The curriculum is designed to provide standard core content for all students and also to provide flexibility for students to develop particular expertise in chosen areas of inquiry and research methods.
+Required social work PhD courses provide a common base of knowledge and skills with foundations specific to the social work discipline/profession.
+The electives, the Integrative Paper, the Comprehensive Oral Exam, and the Dissertation allow for greater focus and specialization.
+The cumulative effect of coursework and the Integrative Paper should be to identify a clear area of specialization or emphasis and develop and demonstrate the foundational skills in identification, application, and critique of related theory, research, and policy.
+The Dissertation involves detailed scholarly investigation within this specialization and is intended to foster skills necessary to pursue this scholarly work independently.
+Students are not required to pursue the same or a similar topic and methodology in the Integrative Paper and the Dissertation.
 However, doing so may be a more efficient way to proceed through the program.

-Students must plan the course of their PhD studies carefully because core courses are offered only once every other year and these courses are intentionally sequenced to reflect the tradition of knowledge building that, as scholars, they will contribute to in the years to come.
-The following table depicts the recommended schedule for completion of the entire PhD program.
+Students must plan the course of their PhD studies carefully because required courses are offered only once every other year and these courses are intentionally sequenced to reflect the tradition of knowledge building that, as scholars, they will contribute to in the years to come.

 Recommended Schedule for Full-Time PhD Students